Data Analytics Overview:

 Backfill bars on restart

-This runs DA on the X historical bars once the chart has loaded.
+This runs DA predictions on X historical bars once the chart has loaded.

 Signals performance report